+. developing uBid's brand;

+····, 3····, . building and maintaining

-- . developing uBid's brand; - . building and maintaining strategic relationships; and nurchase larger volumes of infrastructure.
+. marketing and advertising uBid's strategic relationships; and

+business;

+. developing uBid's Website;

-- marketing and advertising uBid's business; - developing and improving uBid's technology and operating infrastructure.
+developing and improving uBid's technology and operating infrastructure.

 uBid also expects to incur additional losses as a result of its significant increase in marketing and promotional expenses.
 Because it historically has operated at a loss, uBid's ability to achieve profitability given its planned investment levels depends upon its ability to generate and sustain substantially increased levels of net revenue.
 In addition, uBid plans to continue to increase its operating expenses significantly to: